Woosmap/geofencing-android-sdk/README.md

 </p>

-* If you want to retrieve the closest stores to the user's location, load your assets in a Woosmap Project and get a Woosmap Key API (see [Woosmap developer documentation](https://developers.woosmap.com/get-started).)
+* If you want to retrieve the closest store to the user's location, load your assets in a Woosmap Project and get a Woosmap Key API (see [Woosmap developer documentation](https://developers.woosmap.com/get-started).)
 <p align="center">
 	<img src="./assets/SearchAPIList.png" alt="Search API" width="50%">
 </p>